awsdocs/amazon-emr-management-guide/doc_source/how-emr-studio-works.md

 The following list includes key features of EMR Studio Workspaces:
 + Workspace visibility is Studio\-based\.
 Workspaces that you create in one Studio aren't visible in other Studios\.
++ By default, a Workspace is shared and can be seen by all Studio users\.
+However, only one user can open and work in a Workspace at a time\.
+To work simultaneously with other users, you can [Configure Workspace collaboration](emr-studio-workspace-collaboration.md)
++ You can collaborate simultaneously with other users in a Workspace when you enable Workspace collaboration\.
+For more information, see [Configure Workspace collaboration](emr-studio-workspace-collaboration.md)\.
 + Notebooks in a Workspace share the same EMR cluster to run commands\.
 You can attach a Workspace to an Amazon EMR cluster running on Amazon EC2 or to an Amazon EMR on EKS virtual cluster and managed endpoint\.
 + Workspaces can switch over to another Availability Zone that you associate with a Studio's subnets\.
 You can stop and restart a Workspace to prompt the failover process\.
 When you restart a Workspace, EMR Studio launches the Workspace in a different Availability Zone in the Studio's VPC when the Studio is configured with access to multiple Availability Zones\.
 If the Studio has only one Availability Zone, EMR Studio attempts to launch the Workspace in a different subnet\.
 For more information, see [Resolve Workspace connectivity issues](emr-studio-configure-workspace.md#emr-studio-workspace-stop-start)\.
 + A Workspace can connect to clusters in any of the subnets that are associated with a Studio\.